-Mr. Maxwell is Chairman and CEO of the Bank.
-Previously, he was President and Chief Executive Officer of James Monroe Bank from April 1997 until its sale to Mercantile Bankshares Corporation in July 2006.
-He served with Mercantile until November 2006.
-Prior to joining James Monroe Bank, he was Senior Vice President – Lending of The Bank of Northern Virginia from 1988 to 1996 and Executive Vice President and Chief Lending Officer of The Bank of Northern Virginia from 1996 to 1997.
+Mr. Maxwell is Chairman and CEO.
+He has over 32 years of experience in the banking industry.
+Before John Marshall Bank, he served as President and Chief Executive Officer of James Monroe Bank from April 1997 until its sale to Mercantile Bank in July 2006, and continued with Mercantile until November 2006.
+From 1988 to 1996, he was Senior Vice President – Lending, of The Bank of Northern Virginia, and from 1996 to 1997, Executive Vice President and Chief Lending Officer.

-Bill Ridenour is President, Chief Administrative Officer and Chief Credit Officer of John Marshall Bank.
-Prior to John Marshall Bank he was Executive Vice President and Chief Lending Officer of James Monroe Bank.
-His background includes over 38 years experience in the banking industry and he has held numerous positions over his banking career including President and CEO of two other local community banks.
+Bill Ridenour is President and Chief Administrative Officer.
+Prior to John Marshall Bank, he was Executive Vice President and Chief Lending Officer of James Monroe Bank.
+His background includes over 40 years’ experience in the banking industry, having held numerous positions including President and CEO of two other local community banks.

-His community involvement includes serving on the Executive Committee and the Board of Directors of the George Mason University Foundation and the Board of the College of Visual and Performing Arts at George Mason.
-He serves on the Board of Trustees of the Industrial Revenue Board Authority for the Town of Clifton, VA and is the Chairman of the Community Relations Committee for the Northern Virginia Chapter of the FBI Citizens Academy Alumni Association.
+Bill’s community involvement includes serving on the Executive Committee and the Board of Directors of the George Mason University Foundation, and the Board of the College of Visual and Performing Arts at George Mason.
+He serves on the Board of Trustees of the Industrial Revenue Board Authority for the Town of Clifton, VA and is a member and Past Chairman of the Community Relations Committee for the Northern Virginia Chapter of the FBI Citizens Academy Alumni Association.

-He was previously a Board Member and Fundraising Chairman of the Fairfax Court Appointed Special Advocates (CASA) helping abused and neglected children.
-He served on the Board and as an officer of the Country Club of Fairfax including positions as Treasurer, President and Chairman of the Past President’s Council.
-He is a 2003 Graduate of the Leadership Fairfax Program and previously served on the Board of the National Capital Area Council of the Boy Scouts of America.
+Bill is a past Board Member and Fundraising Chairman of the Fairfax Court Appointed Special Advocates (CASA) helping abused and neglected children.
+Bill is also a past Board Member and officer of the Country Club of Fairfax, including serving as Treasurer, President, and Chairman of the Past President’s Council.
+He is a 2003 Graduate of Leadership Fairfax and previously served on the Board of the National Capital Area Council of the Boy Scouts of America.